onur-ozkan/feednext/README.md

   | Node | 12 |

   ### API
-  After you have cloned this repository to your machine, cd into project folder and then create .env files from .env.example ones with following command:
+  After you have forked and cloned this repository to your machine, cd into project folder and then create .env files from .env.example ones with following command:

   ```bash
   cp .env.example .env && cp ./server/.env.example ./server/.env